HariSekhon/Nagios-Plugins/README.md

 - [continuous integration](https://travis-ci.org/HariSekhon/nagios-plugins) with tests for success and failure scenarios:
   - unit tests for the custom supporting [perl](https://github.com/harisekhon/lib) and [python](https://github.com/harisekhon/pylib) libraries
   - integration tests of the top level programs using the libraries for things like option parsing
-  - [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using [Dockerized containers](https://hub.docker.com/u/harisekhon/) for each technology (eg. Cassandra, Elasticsearch, Hadoop, HBase, ZooKeeper, Memcached, Neo4j, MongoDB, MySQL, Riak, Redis...)
+  - [functional tests](https://github.com/HariSekhon/nagios-plugins/tree/master/tests) for the top level programs using [Docker containers](https://hub.docker.com/u/harisekhon/) for each technology (eg. Cassandra, Elasticsearch, Hadoop, HBase, ZooKeeper, Memcached, Neo4j, MongoDB, MySQL, Riak, Redis...)
 - easy rapid development of new high quality robust Nagios plugins with minimal lines of code

 Several plugins have been merged together and replaced with symlinks to the unified plugins bookmarking their areas of functionality, similar to some plugins from the standard nagios plugins collection.